 where τsnow and τsnowmelt are total snow age and total period during which snow was subject to melting (days), ρfirn, ρsnofresh and ρsnoold are density of firn, of fresh snow and of old snow (kg m-3), m is the snow mass in the current layer according to the vertical coordinate used (kg m-2).
 When density is determined, a limitation is applied, according to which the density variation cannot exceed 10% per day.

-The heat conductivity of snow us defined following the study of J.Jin et al., 1999:
+The heat conductivity of snow was defined following the study of J.Jin et al., 1999: